tonyvict/tp/docs/UserGuide.md

 _Adds attributes `subject` and `age=16` to the 2nd student._

 <div markdown="span" class="alert alert-primary">:bulb: Tip:
-Use this command when you want to add additional classifications to a student without affecting their existing tags.
+Use this command when you want to add additional attributes to a student without affecting their existing tags.
 </div>

 <div markdown="span" class="alert alert-primary">:warning: Common Mistake: